AstraZeneca and Australia Government announce intention to supply COVID-19 vaccine

 At AstraZeneca it is our goal to be a valued partner for Healthcare Professionals and Healthcare Organisations.
 During the COVID-19 pandemic we understand the additional pressures placed on you, our frontline care workers, and the need for greater support from industry.
 That is why we have made some changes to the way we operate to do our part to support during this challenging time.
-This includes suspending our sales and medical teams from engaging with Healthcare Professionals face-to-face.
 Our teams can support you virtually with access to all our resources for HCPs and patients.

 Patient support programs will continue, and in some cases we have made enhancements to support remote access.
 The AccessOncology team is committed to ensuring the ongoing and timely supply of medicines for all our compassionate access programs, and can be contacted via telephone: 1800 531 530, or email: firstname.lastname@example.org